hsukenooi/hsukenooi.github.com/_posts/2014-01-14-origin-of-a-venture-backed-acquired-startup.md

 Unfortunately, building an accurate scraper that would work on any site would've taken weeks if not months.
 It would also require constant maintenance since websites are constant changing.
 It would've been a huge investment.
 We needed to know if this was something people wanted first.

-<blockquote class="center">The fastest way to write software is to be the software.</blockquote>
+The fastest way to write software is to be the software.

 Instead we made a decent scraper and had users verify the current price.
 When the scraper detected a price change, rather than emailing the user automatically, it published the change to an internal dashboard.
 We (mostly Ian, thanks Ian) would check the dashboard several times a day, verify the price changes and send  the emails by hand.
 It's not a scalable solution but it got us moving immediately.